Continental Airlines: 2000s

 On March 1, 2001, Continental launched a nonstop service from Newark to Hong Kong, operating over the North circumpolar route.
 It was the first nonstop long-haul route for any airline with flying duration exceeding 16 hours.
 The service initiated a brief dispute between Continental, United Airlines and Cathay Pacific over rights to nonstop flights between Hong Kong and New York.
 On September 13, 2004, Continental entered the SkyTeam alliance along with Northwest/KLM and CSA.
 In 2005, Continental expanded service from Newark to Beijing after being awarded the China route.
 Among U.S. airlines, only Delta (with its extensive network of legacy routes dating from Delta's acquisition of Pan American's European network) served more European destinations than Continental.

 To commemorate Continental's 75th Anniversary, a Boeing 737-900ER aircraft registered N75436 was painted with Continental's 1947 "Blue Skyways" livery when it was delivered in June 2009.
-United Airlines continues to fly this retro livery on a different Boeing 737-900ER, registered N75435.
+United Airlines continues to fly this retro livery on a different Boeing 737-900ER, registered N75435 (shown).

 In October 2005, service to Asia was expanded as Continental introduced daily nonstop service between Newark and New Delhi, India.
 The success of this Newark-New Delhi route presaged establishment of a second gateway in India with the announcement of daily nonstop service to Mumbai.
 With the establishment of Mumbai service, Continental offered the most nonstop flights by any carrier from the United States to India.
 By May 2006, the carrier's passenger traffic surpassed that of Northwest Airlines, and Continental became the fourth-largest U.S. carrier.
 The Wall Street Journal reported on December 12, 2007, that Continental was in merger discussions with United Airlines.
 Of issue would be Continental's golden share held by Northwest Airlines and the divestiture of Continental's Guamanian hub.
 A deal was not "certain or imminent", with the talks being of a preliminary nature.
 In April 2008, at the height of oil prices, Northwest announced a merger with Delta Air Lines.
 This allowed Continental to buy back the golden share from Northwest Airlines, which it did.
 Continental then renewed merger talks with United Airlines, but broke them off again that same month.